pawamoy/docker-nginx-postgres-django-example/README.md

 - The [Django][] application is served by [Gunicorn][] (WSGI application).
 - We use [NginX][] as reverse proxy and static files server.
-Static and media files are permanently stored in volumes.
+Static and media files are persistently stored in volumes.
 - Multiple [Postgres][] databases can be used.
-Data are permanently stored in volumes.
+Data are persistently stored in volumes.
 - [Python][] dependencies are managed through [pipenv][], with `Pipfile` and `Pipfile.lock`.
 - Support for multiple environment settings (variable `DJANGO_SETTINGS_MODULE` is passed to the `djangoapp` service).